 - The nationalization of railways in the first half of the 20th century occurred in most of Europe as well as in countries where rail transportation played an important role, such as Canada, Russia, China, Japan, and India.
 This allowed the consolidation of existing lines into national systems.
 In the United States, the system remained private but highly regulated.
 After the collapse of the Penn Central Railroad and several other lines in the 1970s, a publicly funded passenger system (Amtrak) was set up, and a publicly owned freight railroad was established (Conrail, which was sold to private rail companies in 1999).

-The period from the 1940s to the 1970s was characterized by nationalization when socialist ideology was put into practice throughout the world.
+The period from the 1940s to the 1970s was characterized by nationalization when socialist ideology was put into practice worldwide.
 For example, the European transport industry saw the emergence of large national companies in public transport, freight rail, ferry services, deepsea shipping, and the airline industry.
-These large nationalized companies could mobilize new resources and technologies, thereby contributing to national goals of economic growth and full employment.
-Nationalization was also a common practice in newly independent nations that emerged with decolonization in the 1950s.
+These large nationalized companies could mobilize new resources and technologies, contributing to national economic growth and full employment goals.
+Nationalization was also common practice in newly independent nations that emerged with decolonization in the 1950s.
 Controlling key transportation infrastructure and economic sectors was perceived as central to sovereignty.
 For instance, Egypt nationalized the Suez Canal in 1956, and its management was put under the responsibility of a state agency.

 By the 1960s, transportation had become under the sway of public policy initiatives that exerted an enormous influence on industries and their spatial structures.
-At the same time, there was also a growing body of evidence that indicated that public ownership and regulation were not always in the public interest.
+At the same time, a growing body of evidence indicated that public ownership and regulation were not always in the public interest.
 Transportation costs that were fixed by the regulatory authorities were maintained at higher levels than necessary.
-Many regulatory boards had been captured by those they were supposedly regulating so that they were frequently acting to protect industries rather than the public.
+Many regulatory boards had been captured by those they were supposedly regulating, so they frequently acted to protect industries rather than the public.
 At the same time, there was a public finance crisis in many countries, where the costs of operating the state-owned transportation industry were seen to be unsustainable.
 The theory of contestability repudiated traditional economic theory concerning monopoly power by arguing that the threat of entry of a new actor was sufficient to thwart a monopolist’s ability to impose monopoly pricing.
-The key, therefore, was to relax entry thresholds, by allowing new firms to start up, a process that regulatory boards were impeding.
+The key, therefore, was to relax entry thresholds by allowing new firms to start up, a process that regulatory boards were impeding.

 5. Changing Nature of Policy Interventions